NoMagicAi/pylon-ros-camera/README.md

 ### Slow frame rate

 Please refer to the [dedicated chapter](https://github.com/basler/pylon-ros-camera/edit/jazzy/README.md#acquisition-mode-and-frame-rate) in this documentation for more information.

+Beware as well that starting rviz2 or rqt before the driver may result in a slower frame rate.
+Start the driver starts followed by rqt or rviz2.

 ### No connection with connected camera (GigE devices)